sanketvavadiya/JvC-Programming-Language/README.md

 # JvC-Programming-Language
 Compiler design repository.
-My own high-level programming language, which is similar to C (provides very basic functionalities) and displays error message similar to Java.
+My high-level programming language, which is similar to C (provides very basic functionalities) and displays error message similar to Java.

 ## Languages and Tools
 1. Win flex-bison